Follow along with the video below to see how to install our site as a web app on your home screen.

 Calculations

-In order to determine a character's Destructive Capacity, we must first look through the character's feats, and determine how much energy was exerted to preform such a feat.
-Sometimes the destructive capacity of the feat can be determined easily with no need of a calculation, but most of the...vsbattles.fandom.com
+In order to determine a character's Destructive Capacity, we must first look through the character's feats and determine how much energy was exerted to perform such a feat.
+Sometimes, the destructive capacity of the feat can be determined easily without the need for a calculation, but most of...vsbattles.fandom.com

 I added something.
 Hope everyone is ok with that until someone finds a better solution.